citp/privacy-policy-historical/g/gr/gre/greenbot.com.md

-> *The following text is extracted and transformed from the greenbot.com privacy policy that was archived on 2014-06-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140618085252id_/http%3A//www.greenbot.com/about/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the greenbot.com privacy policy that was archived on 2017-09-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170902171615id_/https%3A//www.greenbot.com/about/privacy.html) for the most accurate reproduction.*

-# Privacy
+# Privacy Policies | Greenbot

 ### About Our Advertising